MartinBradbury/walking-the-wainwrights/README.md

 3. Epic: Community Interaction:
     -   User Story 1: As a user, I want to contact the website owner directly or leave messages on their routes and photos.
     -   User Story 2: As a user, I want to interact with other community members through comments and forums, so that I can share my experiences and learn from others.
-    -   User Story 3: As a user, I want to be able to delete my account and all the posts / imgaes I have left on the website.
+    -   User Story 3: As a user, I want to be able to delete my account and all the posts / images I have left on the website.

 4. Epic: Educational Content and Resources:
     -   User Story 1: As a user, I want to access educational content about the Lake District and the Wainwrights the site owner has completed, so that I can deepen my understanding and appreciation of the area.